13 Free & Easy Tips on How To Lower Energy Bills!

 2. Wash clothes with cold water whenever possible.
 The amount of water your washing machine uses varies on a number of factors, but it could be anywhere from 15 to 45 gallons per load!
 Even at the low side, that’s still a lot of water.
 So washing with cold water will definitely save on water heating.

 3. Take showers instead of baths.
 You’ll not only save on electricity, but you’ll also save on water.

-How to Lower Light Bill: Lower the Cost of Lighting
+How to Reduce Electric Bill: Lower the Cost of Lighting

 Although lighting only makes up about 12% of your bill, that doesn’t mean that there’s no point in finding ways to reduce lighting costs.
 Especially when this one is pretty easy to tackle:

 1. Switch out your old incandescent light bulbs for high efficiency LED or CFL ones.
 The light bulbs you grew up on are so inefficient that they aren’t even made in the US anymore.
 Sure, the LED or CFL bulbs are a bit more expensive, but they last much, much longer.

 2. Install dimmer switches for your most commonly used lights.
 This will allow you to only use as much light as you need (not to mention set a romantic mood).
 Any time you are using less than full power, you are saving electricity and money.